metatensor/metatrain/docs/src/advanced-concepts/preparing-generic-targets.rst

 A few more words should be spent on ``spherical`` targets.
 These should be made of a certain number of irreducible spherical tensors.
-For example, if you are learning a property that can be decomposed into two spherical tensors with L=0 and L=2, the target section should would look like this:
+For example, if you are learning a property that can be decomposed into two proper spherical tensors with L=0 and L=2, the target section should would look like this:

 .. code-block:: yaml